frederic-perez/AmE-dictionary/data/dictionary.md

 __controversial__
 __contumacious__ _adj_ Obstinately disobedient or rebellious; insubordinate.
 __contumely__ _n_ A rude expression intended to offend or hurt. _Syn_ insult, revilement, vilification, abuse
-__conundrum__ _n_ :three: /kəˈnʌndrəm/ /kuh-NUN-drum/ __1__ A conundrum is a problem that is difficult, confusing, or intricate. _Ideally, students in an ethics class will really wrestle with moral conundrums._ __2__ Conundrum can also refer to a riddle whose answer is or involves a pun. _Her answer to the conundrum “why didn’t the lost hikers starve in the desert?” was “because of the sand which is there.”_
+__conundrum__ _n_ :four: /kəˈnʌndrəm/ /kuh-NUN-drum/ __1__ A conundrum is a problem that is difficult, confusing, or intricate. _Ideally, students in an ethics class will really wrestle with moral conundrums._ __2__ Conundrum can also refer to a riddle whose answer is or involves a pun. _Her answer to the conundrum “why didn’t the lost hikers starve in the desert?” was “because of the sand which is there.”_
 __convalesce__ _vi_ :six: /kahn-vuh-LESS/ (convalescing) To return to health and strength after illness. _Syn_ recover, recuperate _After two weeks in the hospital, I was sent home to convalesce for three months._
 __convection__ _n_
 __convective__ _adj_ _Convective cloud._